 Stand watch to look for obstructions in path of vessel, measure water depth, turn wheel on bridge, or use emergency equipment as directed by captain, mate, or pilot.
 Break out, rig, overhaul, and store cargo-handling gear, stationary rigging, and running gear.
 Perform a variety of maintenance tasks to preserve the painted surface of the ship and to maintain line and ship equipment.
 Must hold government-issued certification and tankerman certification when working aboard liquid-carrying vessels.
 Includes able seamen and ordinary seamen.

-Overall employment of water transportation workers is projected to grow 3 percent from 2023 to 2033, about as fast as the average for all occupations.
-About 9,700 openings for water transportation workers are projected each year, on average, over the decade.
-Many of those openings are expected to result from the need to replace workers who transfer to different occupations or exit the labor force, such as to retire.
+Overall employment of water transportation workers is projected to show little or no change from 2024 to 2034.
+Despite limited employment growth, about 9,500 openings for water transportation workers are projected each year, on average, over the decade.
+Most of those openings are expected to result from the need to replace workers who transfer to different occupations or exit the labor force, such as to retire.

 You love hands-on work and solving practical problems — like fixing things and building stuff.